 From an accuracy point of view, we put it up against a Garmin fitness tracker and it was often just 100 steps off the Garmin.

-The clearly smartwatch inspired UI works well to quickly to see latest stats and most watch faces can display individual metrics with a simple tap on the screen.
+The clearly smartwatch-inspired UI works well to quickly see the latest stats and most watch faces can display individual metrics with a simple tap on the screen.